 Tests and diagnosis

 Spinal stenosis can be difficult to diagnose because its signs and symptoms resemble those of many age-related conditions.
-Tests may be needed to help pinpoint the true cause of your signs and symptoms.
+Imaging tests may be needed to help pinpoint the true cause of your signs and symptoms.

 Treatments and drugs